Lintik/CodeFights-Databases/Welcome to the Table/monthlyScholarships/README.md

 Information about the scholarships is stored in the table **scholarships**, which has the structure:

-* **id**: the unique student id;
+* `id`: the unique student id;
-* **scholarship**: the amount of the scholarship the student has been awarded.
+* `scholarship`: the amount of the scholarship the student has been awarded.

 Now you need to calculate the amount of money each student should get per month.
-Given the table **scholarships**, build the resulting table as follows: The table should have the same columns as the initial table, but the scholarship column should contain the amount of the student's monthly scholarship payout.
-The rows should be ordered by the students' ids.
+Given the table **scholarships**, build the resulting table as follows: The table should have the same columns as the initial table, but the `scholarship` column should contain the amount of the student's monthly scholarship payout.
+The rows should be ordered by the `students`' `id`s.

 **Example**